In the market for a new floor mop and trying to decide between Bona and Swiffer?

-There are two key differences between the Bona and Swiffer spray mops that impact performance.
-First, the way in which each mop sprays the cleaning solution, and secondly, the material of the mop head.
+There are two critical differences between the Bona and Swiffer spray mops that impact performance.
+First, how each mop sprays the cleaning solution, and secondly, the material of the mop head.

-The Bona mop head is made out of microfiber cloth which has become a very popular cleaning fabric in recent years.
+The Bona mop head is made out of microfiber cloth, which has become a trendy cleaning fabric in recent years.
 Microfiber has electrostatic properties that attract dust, dirt, and allergens.
-As an added bonus, it ultra-soft and delicate on surfaces and ideal for cleaning wood floors.
+As a bonus, it ultra-soft and delicate on surfaces and ideal for cleaning wood floors.

 I was extremely pleased with the results of the Bona spray mop.
 On each surface, it effectively cleaned, shined, and made my floors look as good as new.

-My only complaint about the Bona spray mop performance is that it was somewhat difficult to navigate the mop in small surfaces due to the large 15-inch mop head.
+My only complaint about the Bona spray mop performance is that it was somewhat challenging to navigate the mop in small surfaces due to the large 15-inch mop head.

-The Swiffer WetJet sprays cleaning solution narrower than Bona, similar to a water gun, which makes it difficult to evenly distribute the solution throughout the floor.
+The Swiffer WetJet sprays the cleaning solution narrower than Bona, similar to a water gun, which makes it difficult to distribute the solution throughout the floor evenly.

-The Swiffer WetJet mop pads are disposable and designed for a single use.
-They feature an “Absorb and Lock” strip which is essentially a textured stripe down the middle of the pad that helps lock in dirt and grime and more effectively clean your floors.
+The Swiffer WetJet mop pads are disposable and designed for single use.
+They feature an “Absorb and Lock” strip, which is essentially a textured stripe down the middle of the pad that helps lock in dirt and grime and more effectively clean your floors.